-Access Clinic – This position provides behavioral health services (assessment, response planning, referral to services, follow up and outreach) to clients referred from the Behavioral Health Division’s Internal Crisis Service and to uninsured individuals who walk in to the Access Clinic
+Access Clinic – Outreach Community Health Center and Sixteenth Street Health Center locations.
+This position provides behavioral health services (assessment, response planning, referral to services, follow up and outreach) to clients referred from the Behavioral Health Division’s Internal Crisis Service and to uninsured individuals who walk into the Access Clinic.

 Authorized to work in the United States; Wisconsin residency established within six (6) months of hire date

 Valid state of Wisconsin driver’s license is required or able to obtain within six (6) months of hire date

 Master’s Degree in Social Work, Psychology, Counseling, or a closely related field required